ondrejhonus/vege-dreams/content/about.md

 every recipe has to have a mountain of text about the author and their life story.
 I don't want to read that, I just want to see the recipe!

 Therefore, I made this site.
 It's simple, it's fast, and it's easy to use.
 I hope you find a recipe you like!

+### What's with the measurements?
+I tend to mix the metric system with the less precise imperial measurements in my recipes.
+It's because most dishes don't need exact amounts of certain ingredients.
+So, when you see an imperial measurement, simply use an amount in the ballpark of what is in the recipe.
+This way, it's easier for me to write down and it also speeds up the cooking process.